amozo-es/houses-boutique/src/content/properties/puerto-banus-penthouse.md

 ## Prime Location

-Located in the exclusive Bel Air neighborhood, this property offers privacy and tranquility while remaining just minutes from world-class dining, shopping, and entertainment options.
+Located in Puerto Banús, this property offers privacy and upscale amenities while remaining just minutes from world-class dining, shopping, and entertainment options.